BeepyDev/Lin/README.md

-# 🌸 Liv Isn't Vim (Liv)
+# 🌸 Lin Isn't Nano
-Liv is a simple text and code editor for Linux, built in Python.
+Lin is an easy-to-use but feature-rich text and code editor for Linux, built in Python.

 ### 🌸 Features
 - Text editing